sebasvila/fif/content/posts/worner-b13-alignment-and-geometry/index.en.md

 ---
 title: 'Wörner B13 alignment and geometry'
-date: 2020-10-14T20:20:00.002+02:00
+date: 2020-10-14T20:20:00.002000+02:00
 draft: false
 slug: "worner-b13-alignment-and-geometry"
 coverImage: "taula-control-B13.png"
 tags:
+  - machine.wörner-b13
-- Wörner B13
+  - technology.measuring
-- tech.measuring
+  - work.overhauling
 categories:
-- machine overhauling
-- wörner B13
+  - machines and metalworking
 keywords:
   - machine tool testing
   - Schlesinger
   - inspection chart
   - Wörner
 ---
 In this post I show the result of carrying a sequence of tests to the rebuild Wörner drilling press to check its accuracy.
 I took an Aciera 10 drilling machine inspection chart as a reference.
 Both machines are